vue-styleguidist/vue-styleguidist/docs/docs/Cookbook.md

 ## How to change the layout of a style guide?

 You can replace any Styleguidist Vue component.
-But in most of the cases you’ll want to replace `*Renderer` components — all HTML is rendered by these components.
+But in most of the cases, you’ll want to replace `*Renderer` components — all HTML is rendered by these components.
 For example `ReactComponentRenderer`, `ComponentsListRenderer`, `PropsRenderer`, etc. — [check the source](https://github.com/vue-styleguidist/vue-styleguidist/tree/dev/packages/vue-styleguidist/src/rsg-components) to see what components are available.

 You can replace the `StyleGuideRenderer` component like this: